chris-helmerson/NFL_salarycap_optimization/README.md

 - Since this is a fresh team and we have the rare opportunity of only signing active players for our first year, it would behoove us to look at models optimized only for 'active' player status for the first year.
 - It would also be worth paying for access to more years worth of data to make our dataset more robust.
-    - Although I would caution going to far back, as the game and it's strategies evolve over time
+    - Although I would caution going to far back, as the game and its strategies evolve over time
 - Our next model should focus on player performance so we can maximize our spending in each category
 - Given the jack-of-all trades nature of some modern positions like TE or Runningback, we should look at individual team usage of positions and allocate their salary accordingly to their usage.